 2017 - Overcoming Discrimination

-The Summer Training Course for Young Patients Advocates – Leadership Programme is an exciting and unique opportunity offering a tailored high-quality training to young patients advocates or representatives of young patients advocates who have the motivation to learn more about the advocacy and maximise their leadership potentials in real environment.
+The Summer Training Course for Young Patient Advocates – Leadership Programme is an exciting and unique opportunity offering a tailored high-quality training to young patient advocates or representatives of young patient advocates who have the motivation to learn more about the advocacy and maximise their leadership potentials in real environment.

 The overarching theme for 2017's event is: Overcoming Discrimination.